 WHERE?
-Harold Pinter Theatre RUNTIME: 90 minutes (no interval)
+Playhouse Theatre RUNTIME: 170 minutes (including a 20-minute interval)

 WHEN?
 30/11, press night 6/12, runs to 29/2/20